managedbyq/mbq.apitools/README.md

 	* GET, POST, PATCH, PUT, DELETE
 	* Defaults to GET
 * `permissions`
-	* A list of DRF permission classes
+	* A list of DRF permission classes _or_ functions that take in a request object and return `True` if authorized, `False` if unauthorized.
-		* They don't necessarily need to subclass a DRF permission class, they only need to have a `has_permission(request, view)` method.
 * `params`
 	* Schema for validating incoming query parameters.
 The query parameters will be available at `request.params`.
 * `payload`